Mediterranean Food Trivia Quiz Questions With Answers

 One Sicilian variant includes pieces of

-bacon, onions fried in fat, garlic, stoned olives, and anchovies, served with what?
+, onions fried in fat, garlic, stoned olives, and anchovies, served with what?

 A: Olive oil and grated Parmesan cheese.

 Mediterranean French cuisine includes the cooking styles of where?